-What hiring managers look for in a copywriter resume
+What gets a copywriter resume noticed

 Creative directors and marketing leaders evaluate copywriter resumes for three things: the quality of your portfolio, evidence that your copy drives measurable outcomes, and versatility across copy types (brand, performance, UX, email, social).